gophergala/go_ne/README.md

 * Remote execution of scripts via SSH
 * Execution of scripts via the web interface

+This project has been developed during [Gopher Gala 2015](http://gophergala.com/).

 ## Deploy via the web interface

 Describe how to deploy via the web interface...